 HOW MUCH DOES IT COST TO GO WHITE WATER RAFTING?

 You'll need to check with the individual providers before booking, but expect to pay around £50 to £90 (based on adult price, around 3 hours experience).

 WHEN IS THE BEST TIME TO GO WHITE WATER RAFTING IN SCOTLAND?

-Rafting can be enjoyed all year round in Scotland and is ideal for both first time rafters and adrenaline junkies.
+Rafting can be experienced all year round in Scotland, with opportunities for both first time rafters and adrenaline junkies.
 If you're looking for something gentler to start off with, then try rafting in the height of summer when many rivers are graded 2 and 3, with slower flowing and lower water levels.

 For thrill seekers, try rafting just after the snow melts in early spring or after heavy rainfall when many Scottish rivers offer challenging grade 4 and 5 rafting.
 With fast-moving, surging white waters, you literally have to go with the flow!

 White water rafting is only as dangerous as any other watersport or activity, but full safety precautions will be in place, with: